We have a mix secret for you: reference tracks.

 Once you’ve made some adjustments to the volume and balance, take a break and listen with fresh ears.
 Listening to the same mix for a long time can tire your ears, making it hard to judge the sound.

 Give your ears and your head a break from mixing for 10 minutes.
-During this time, mix engineers often take a break from audio work and go for a walk or do something unrelated.
+During this time, mix engineers often take a break and go for a walk or do something unrelated.

 When you come back with fresh ears, listen to the reference track first before switching to your mix.
 This is effective in allowing your refreshed perspective to pinpoint what needs tweaking.